coderpradeep/rook/CONTRIBUTING.md

 [ReStructuredText Primer](http://docutils.sourceforge.net/docs/user/rst/quickstart.html)
 for a reference on the formatting of the rst files.

-Once you've made your changes, run this command from the root of the Superset repo to convert the docs into HTML:
+Once you've made your changes, run this command from the root of the Rook repo to convert the docs into HTML:

     python setup.py build_sphinx